javatai/ais-tracker/README.md

-# ais-server
+# ais-tracker
-Server for AIS positions
+Front-End for AIS positions

+See: http: ais.3epnm.de for a demonstration.